Mikadev1996/rd_radio_task_next/FOLLOW-UP.md

 Q) Which parts did you spend the most time with?
 What did you find most difficult?

-    Initally I found just getting the data from the website confusing.
-    I spent time looking for a way to fetch the artist name/ song picture from the website directly.
+    Initally I found just getting the data from the website confusing as I thought I had to use a GET request to fetch the artist name/ song picture from the website directly.
     I ended up just grabbing the URLs for the images and text for artist/song names directly and putting it into the array of data.

     Outside of getting the data I don't believe I struggled too much on developing the app, thought I did spend some time